Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Experiments

 Figure~\ref{fig:cost_and_trust} (b) shows the user clicks under trust degree distributions with different expectations on the YouTube dataset.
-We compare our method with Reweight, which performs best among the baselines on YouTube.
-The results show that although our method’s performance fluctuates slightly across different trust distributions, it consistently outperforms Reweight, demonstrating robustness to varying levels of creator trust.
+We compare our method with Reweight, since it performs best among the baselines on YouTube.
+The results show that although our method's performance fluctuates slightly across different trust distributions, it consistently outperforms Reweight, demonstrating robustness to varying levels of creator trust.
 Furthermore, while performance of our method decreases slightly as the expected trust degree decreases, the decline is marginal.
-This trend is reasonable, as lower trust leads to fewer creators adopting the platform’s suggestions.
-These findings highlight the importance of platforms maintaining their credibility by providing beneficial suggestions to creators.
+Overall, these findings underscore the importance of maintaining platform credibility by providing consistently beneficial suggestions to creators.

+\textbf{Influence of different recommendation algorithms.} In real-world RS environments, platforms employ different recommendation algorithms to select content from the item pool for users.
+To verify the effectiveness of our method under various recommendation models, we conduct experiments using different recommendation algorithms as the platform's recommendation policy.
+Specifically, we select two of the most widely used recommendation models: Matrix Factorization (MF)~\cite{koren2009mf} and Bayesian Personalized Ranking (BPR)~\cite{rendle2012bpr}.
+As illustrated in Figure~\ref{fig:rec_model}, our method consistently achieves higher user welfare than the baselines across different recommendation algorithms.
+This result demonstrates that the effectiveness of LoRe is not tied to a specific recommendation model, but instead generalizes well across different algorithmic.

-\textbf{Incorporated with existing methods.} We integrate our method with existing approaches that focus on recommendation algorithm design, such as P-MMF and FairRec.
-We exclude Reweight from this combination, as both LoRe and Reweight aim to enhance user welfare by influencing creators’ behavior.
-Table~\ref{tab:RQ3_4} presents the average user clicks achieved by combining our method with other approaches on the YouTube and Amazon datasets.
-It is evident that combining our method with these approaches further improves the performance.
-Moreover, LoRe + FairRec achieves better performance on the YouTube dataset, whereas LoRe + P-MMF performs better on the Amazon dataset.
-These results demonstrates that our approach is compatible with other methods and highlights its scalability.
+\textbf{Incorporated with existing methods.} We integrate our method with existing approaches that focus on recommendation algorithm design, including P-MMF and FairRec.
+We exclude Reweight from this combination, as both LoRe and Reweight aim to enhance user welfare by influencing creators' creation behavior.
+Table~\ref{tab:RQ3_4} presents the average number of user clicks achieved by combining our method with these approaches on the YouTube and Amazon datasets.
+The results show that integrating LoRe with these methods further improves performance across both datasets.
+In particular, LoRe + FairRec achieves higher user welfare on the YouTube dataset, whereas LoRe + P-MMF performs better on the Amazon dataset.
+These findings demonstrate that LoRe is compatible with existing recommendation algorithm and highlight its scalability.